 Writing can tie ideas together or act as bridges between ideas.
 If we are showing the “6 Keys” to classroom management, the writing can bring us back to what we just covered before setting us off on the next idea.

 Very often, a graphic should be tied to that main idea.
 Is there a way to build a graphic that supports the main idea, so we hit audio and visual cues for the viewer?
 Many times John Linton would create a 3D model concept of the research.
 A model can be a 3D or 2D representation of the concept: for example, is it like a ship at sea?
 A fast-moving train?
 A pyramid, a cube with related elements on each side, yet single complete ideas as well?
-A cycle, a circle, a tree, a house, a school, a horse, a race car, a triangle, a sphere… you get the idea.
+A cycle, a circle, a tree, a house, a school, a horse, a race car, a triangle, a sphere . . . you get the idea.
 Generally, the simpler the model the easier it is to create and follow.
 A list can also be an organizing graphic model.
 This gives the viewer a visual hook to help keep ideas organized.

-Very often, at the end of the piece, we would have a wrap-up narration, tying all we have learned back together with the overall concept… why are we here?, Why do we teach?
-How can we improve?, and What success will we and our students experience from doing this work?
+Very often, at the end of the piece, we would have a wrap-up narration, tying all we have learned back together with the overall concept . . .why are we here?, Why do we teach?
+How can we improve?
+What success will we and our students experience from doing this work?
 Segments can also use this convention, briefly touching on the main ideas of the preceding segment in the program and telling viewers what they will see in the next segment.

 A writer’s job is to guide viewers through the material so they see the importance of the content and can get ideas of not only how these educators applied it but how they can as well.